FPGAwars/apio-vscode/README.md

 ## Description

-Apio IDE is an easy to install extension that brings the full FPGA design functionality of Apio CLI to the Microsfot Visual Studio IDE.
+Apio IDE is an easy to install extension that brings the full FPGA design functionality of Apio CLI to the Microsoft Visual Studio IDE.
 It’s simple to install, no toolchains, licenses, or makefiles required, and works across Linux, Windows, and macOS.
 Apio IDE is 100% open source, and free to use.

 Apio IDE supports every stage of the FPGA workflow, from simulating and testing, to building and programming the FPGA, using simple menu commands and buttons such as `test`, `build`, and `upload` that do what you expect them to do.
 Apio IDE also provides full access to Apio CLI commands via an integrated shell.